-We appreciate the \$210 million that your Subcommittee approved for CDC's tobacco use prevention and cessation programs for FY 2019.
-Investing in tobacco prevention and cessation will save lives and reduce the cost of treating tobacco-caused disease.
-For FY 2020, we urge you to increase funding for

-CDC's OSH to \$310 million, which will enable CDC to address the new challenges posed by e-cigarettes while continuing to make progress reducing the death and disease caused by other tobacco products.
+We appreciate your Subcommittee's longstanding commitment to CDC's tobacco use prevention and cessation programs.
+Investing in tobacco prevention and cessation will save lives and reduce the cost of treating tobacco-cause disease.
+For FY 2020, we urge you to increase funding for CDC's OSH to \$310 million, which will enable CDC to address the new challenges posed by e-cigarettes while continuing to make progress reducing the death and disease caused by other tobacco products.